Aileen Donnelly: Court of Appeal

 Donnelly became a Judge of the Court of Appeal in June 2019.
 Her appointment followed the elevation of Mary Irvine to the Supreme Court of Ireland.

+Supreme Court

+The Irish Government nominated Donnelly for appointment to the Supreme Court of Ireland in May 2023.
+She was appointed in June 2023.

 Personal life

-She was the first openly gay member to serve on the High Court and subsequently of the Court of Appeal.
-She is married to Dr. Susan Miner.
+She is the first openly gay member of the High Court, the Court of Appeal and the Supreme Court.
+She is married to Susan Miner.